Ch. 6: How to Make a Resume

 “Headed operations for new hire training.(broad) Supervised five training managers and developed new hire documents. (specific) Answered questions, created training curriculum and actively trained new hires when necessary.”(more specific)

 Keywords have become more and more important in recent years, so it's imperative that you learn how to write a resumé using the best of them.
 Most major companies and career portals use parsing software to scan resumés for text keywords, thereby sorting them out before the employer ever sees them.
 In order to get past this software and get sorted into the "yes" pile, you should implement strategic keywords into your resumé.

 The best place to find relevant keywords is in the "description," "responsibilities," or "duties" section of the job listing itself.

-Simply take note of the keywords present in the listings you're applying and integrate them into writing your resume.
+Simply take note of the keywords present in the listing(s) you're applying for, and integrate them into writing your resumé.
 Luckily, most listings for the same position, no matter the company, include many of the same responsibilities and keywords.

 2. Build a Keyword List

 Build your keyword list by writing out the list keywords you’ve just found in the job listing:

 Take the keywords you've listed and write your resumé statements around them.
 Position does not necessarily matter, so you can include them in your qualifications summary, heading, experience, or skills sections.
 It's up to you.

 The resumé heading is roughly the same on every document, no matter which type of format you choose.
 While it may be simple, it's still important to know how to make a professional resumé, and the heading is the first place to start.